jtkovacs/jtkovacs.github.io/REFS/TOCS/information-architecture_TOC.md

 ### KOSs by role in IR

-As part of ingesting a content object to an information system, KOSs can be applied to the content object at several levels, creating more or less granular pictures of what the object is about:
+As part of ingesting a content object into an information system, KOSs can be applied to the content object at several levels, creating more or less granular pictures of what the object is about:

 - Subject headings applied during cataloging may be organized in hierarchical (single parent), polyhierarchical (multi-parent), and faceted taxonomies
 - Indexing may use indexing terms from an authority file or other CV